 The PRESENTER layer contains data and decides which "data" will be displayed in the VIEW.
 For example, change the status of a control, change the color of a row in a Table control, ...

 The user actions are moved into the methods of the PRESENTER class, that redirects them to the MODEL layer.
-The PRESENTER layer groups all the processes regarding the user actions.
+The PRESENTER layer groups all the processes/events regarding user actions.
 Therefore, the code is centralized and it can be shared between the different VIEWs.

-On the other hand, the PRESENTER layer does not access the GUI, so no functions such as Open
+On the other hand, the PRESENTER layer does not access the UI, so Open

 Conversely, the VIEW knows the PRESENTER layer.
 The view can call its Methods, read its Properties and use the Binding.
 A VIEW has a single PRESENTER.